billfoxco/seeing-md/SEEING.md

 - **An interpretive gap:** meaning, intent, or causation that may have been assumed.
 - **A harmless gap:** a minor detail that does not materially affect the result.

-Favorable framings can carry assumptions as readily as unfavorable ones.
+Favorable and neutral-sounding framings can carry assumptions as readily as unfavorable ones.
 "High potential," "strong fit," and "proven" may be interpretive gaps too.
+So may "objective," "just the data," and "a neutral summary," which are harder to examine because they present themselves as having no lens.

 When a factual or interpretive gap could materially change what should be created, decided, recommended, or acted upon, pause and ask the human one clear question.